 In Divs.
 3LNO and Subdiv.
 3Ps, the distribution of Thorny Skate has changed significantly since the 1980s.
 In the early 1980s, Thorny Skates were widely distributed over the entire Grand Banks in moderate to high concentrations (Kulka and Miri 2007).
 By the late 1990s, much of the biomass was concentrated in the southwest.
 In 2001-2005, the area of high concentration expanded northward and along the Bank edge.
 It is important to note that part of this population moves to the shelf edge in spring, thereby moving outside of the Canadian spring survey area; they are concentrated on the shelf during the fall (Kulka et al. 2004).
-In 2010-2019, Thorny Skate distribution in Divs.
+In 2012-2021, Thorny Skate distribution in Divs.
 3LNOPs continued to be concentrated on the southwestern Grand Banks, in Subdiv.
-3Ps, and northward along the edge of the Bank in the spring survey (Fig. 14a,b).
-Stratabiomass plots for 2008-2019 show the expansion of skate biomass along the southwestern slopes and into Subdiv.
-3Ps (Fig. 15a,b).
-In the Canadian fall survey over 2010-2019, Thorny Skate continued to be concentrated along the shelf edge; although higher densities were also apparent on the Grand Banks (Fig. 16a,b).
+3Ps, and northward along the edge of the Bank in the spring survey (Figs. 11a,b).
+In the Canadian fall survey over 2011-2020, Thorny Skate continued to be concentrated along the shelf edge; although higher densities were also apparent in shallower locations on the Grand Banks (Figs. 12a,b).